andreipa/docker-lamp/README.md

 * Debian
 * Composer

+## Using this LAMP stack to host a website

+The LAMP stack comes with a simple `index.php` file in the default `DOCUMENT_ROOT`.
+You can checkout another project containing your website into `./www` to replace the default, or you can checkout to a different directory or subdirectory - just update `DOCUMENT_ROOT` in `.env` file appropriately and rebuild with `docker-compose`.

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.